 - 10.1 Other opportunities may be made available to apply for grants, for example from individual Council services seeking to deliver a specific objective.
 In all cases, there will be a minimum of three weeks from announcement of the grants opportunity to the closing date for applications, and a maximum of 12 weeks from the closing date for applications to applicants receiving notification of the outcome.
-The length of the bidding process will be proportionate to the type and value of the grant. - 10.2 Approval timescales will be indicated year on year in conjunction with launch & deadline timescales for the current Grants programme.
-These will apply to projects commencing 1st April of the following year allowing successful applicants to place the project into their delivery calendar and to apply for match funding grants and giving unsuccessful applicants feedback and enough time to secure funding from alternative channels.
+The length of the bidding process will be proportionate to the type and value of the grant. - 10.2 For the 2012/13 grants round Officers will ensure that the Grants process begins in August 2011.
+Advertising from September 2011 and approval by December 2011 for projects commencing 1st April of the following year allowing successful applicants to place the project into their delivery calendar and to apply for match funding grants and giving unsuccessful applicants feedback and enough time to secure funding from alternative channels.